 4) Extra storage space is always welcome

-5) DadProgress top pick is DaVinci Piper Swivel Glider (Check The Latest Price On Amazon) as it's a large modern reclining glider with a weight limit of 300lb and perfect also for tall parents
+5) DadProgress top pick is Babyletto Kiwi Electronic Glider (Check The Latest Price On Amazon) as it's a large modern electronic reclining glider with a weight limit of 300lb and perfect also for tall parents.
+Additionally, it comes with a USB charging port

 Picking a Nursery Chair- Glider vs Rocking Chair